 Operationally, it can be used to overlay boxes in the warehouse to show contents that need to be picked and reduce the time it takes to manually identify items.
 Once a package is ready for shipping, AR tools can be used to reveal order ship times and handling instructions for when carriers arrive.

-Last Mile Delivery is the most expensive step for eCommerce retailers.
+The last mile of delivery is the most expensive step for eCommerce retailers.
 As customer bases grow and are more spread out, getting products shipped to customers cost-effectively has become a priority for many retailers.

 According to a CSI report, it’s estimated that drivers spend 40-60% of their time locating the correct boxes within their truck for the next delivery.
 For many, this process relies on their memory of how the truck was loaded.
 An AR app could be used to streamline the time it takes to identify packages upon delivery and reduce the time it takes now to figure out what package goes where.

 Additionally, much of Last Mile Delivery logistics has to do with actual navigation.
 When a driver is delivering to a location for the first time or has to navigate the interior of a building, AR can be used to overlay the environment and show directions.
 If there aren’t any directions available, a driver could add markers to update an independent database—essentially crowdsourcing users to build out the database.

 There’s a lot of market potential for AR and Apple’s involvement makes it feel like it’s actually here.
 Innovative retailers and businesses will look at AR as an opportunity.

 For B2C and B2B sales, it’s a chance to provide customers with more information during the buying journey and instill confidence in the purchases being made.
 For businesses, AR will help streamline operations, planning initiatives, training, and executing against demand.